thulab/iot-benchmark/README.md

 + failOperation: the request/SQL number failed to execute for different operations
 + failPoint: the data point number failed to ingest (for query operations currently this field is always zero)
 + elapseRate: equals to ```okPoint / Test elapse time```
-+ accRate(accurate/accumulative rate): equals to ```okPoint / MAX_SUM * 1000```, where ```MAX_SUM``` is the max accumulative operation(database API) time-cost of among the client threads
 + The latency statistics of different operations in millisecond
++ ```MAX_SUM``` is the max accumulative operation(database API) time-cost among the client threads

-All these information will be logged in 'iotdb-benchmark/logs' directory on client server.
+All these information will be logged in ```iotdb-benchmark/logs``` directory on client server.

 Till now, we have already complete the writing test case without server information recording.
-For more advanced usage of IoTDB-benchmark, please follow the 'Other Case' instruction.
+For more advanced usage of IoTDB-benchmark, please follow the ```Other Case``` instruction.

 # Other Cases